JoannaKang/whats-in-my-fridge/README.md

 📝Manage your grocery list, Get meal plan ideas!💡

 💡Main features💡
-🔍See your fridge status at one glance: You can not only check what's in your fridge but also which ingredients will soon expire
+🔍See your fridge status at one glance: You can not only check what's in your fridge but also which ingredients will soon expire<br/>
-🍎Save Grocery list: Keep your fridge status updated and stop buying the same ingredients over and over again!
+🍎Save Grocery list: Keep your fridge status updated and stop buying the same ingredients over and over again!<br/>
 🛒Add to shopping list: Have you used all the ingredients in your fridge?
-Check grocery items, move them to shopping list!
+Check grocery items, move them to shopping list!<br/>
 📖Get recipe: Don't get stressed about what should you eat today.
 Simply select ingredients from "My fridge list", and get recipes that you can cook with those ingredients!

 ## 🤖Here are tech stacks that I used for this project: